Pilgrim Baptist Church

 The New Testament does not command churches to conduct business meetings or practice congregational voting.
 Instead, Scripture emphasizes prayer, the leading of the Holy Spirit, and godly leadership making decisions according to God’s Word.

 At Pilgrim, we do not hold monthly business meetings or take congregational votes.
-We believe this approach protects the church from common pitfalls that often accompany democratic church governance:
+We believe this approach protects the church from common pitfalls:

 • Time better spent — Business meetings consume time that could be devoted to evangelism, preaching, prayer, fellowship, worship, and discipleship